Fiserv/firstvision-latam/docs/english/main-cases/card.md

 Customer information must be created through API **Customer Add** before call API instant card.

 **POST** `/account/v2/instantCard`

 The description of each API field can be found within the specifications defined in the portal.

-## Security Values Inquiry

-This API allow to the user get the card security values (CVV, CVV2, ICVV, PIN number) already emboss for a specific card number.

-Security values provided by the API will be encrypted using a security key of 32 bytes, so user should use the same security key and 3Des algorithm to decrypt the security values.

-**POST** `/cards/pin/security-codes`

-The description of each API field can be found within the specifications defined in the portal.

-## Dynamic Values Inquiry

-Use this API to calculate and inquire a new CVV2 for not present card purchases.

-Currently when card is embossed through the API **Card Embosser**, the static CVV2 code is calculate and printed on sign panel on card back.
-The new functionality of Dynamic CVV2 allow to the cardholder call this API to generate and calculate a new CVV2 before make a not present purchase.
-So when API is trigger the static CVV2 is inactivated and each time the cardholder wants to make a new not card present purchase the new CVV2 have to be calculated through this API.

-**POST** `/cards/pin/dynamic-values`

-The description of each API field can be found within the specifications defined in the portal.